-The nation's capital, long infamous for its strict gun control, is now one step closer to being forced to comply with the Second Amendment.
-On Saturday, July 26, the United States District Court for the District of Columbia issued a decision in Palmer v.
+The nation's capitol, long infamous for its strict gun control, is now one step closer to being forced to comply with the Second Amendment.
+On Saturday, the United States District Court for the District of Columbia issued a decision in Palmer v.
 District of Columbia, which challenged D.C.'s ban on carrying firearms in public for self-defense.
-The court's decision prohibits D.C. officials from enforcing certain provisions of local law that interfere with the constitutional right to bear arms outside the home.
+The court's opinion prohibits D.C. officials from enforcing certain provisions of local law that effectively prevent the carrying of firearms in public for self-defense.

 D.C.’s former ban on handguns, of course, resulted in the U.S. Supreme Court's decision in District of Columbia v.
 Heller, which in 2008 recognized an individual right under the Second Amendment to possess firearms for self-defense.
 Two years later, the Supreme Court made clear in McDonald v.
 Chicago that the right recognized in Heller protects individuals from infringement by all levels of government, including federal, state, and local.